InjectiveLabs/swap-contract/README.md

 ### Disclaimer

-This contract is not audited and you should use it under your own risk
+This contract is developed with precision and rigor but hasn't undergone an external audit.
+Proceed with discretion, understanding that use of this contract comes with inherent risks.

 ## How to Use